arepalli-praveenkumar/cucumber/README.md

 ![Single Source of Truth](docs/images/single-source-of-truth-256x256.png)

-Cucumber is compatible with all the major software platforms.
+Cucumber is compatible with all the major software platforms example.